 Explore our website and blog to get an overview of how our surrogacy program works.
-Review the financial aspects and the basic qualifications for becoming a surrogate mother in Washington, DC.
+Review the financial aspects and the basic qualifications for becoming a surrogate in Washington, DC.
 Please feel free to contact us to get your questions answered, or simply fill out a contact form to get started with our program.

 Our founder, Meryl B. Rosenberg, Esq., has been matching and guiding hundreds of surrogates and intended parents since 1993.
 She understands how deeply personal and life-changing the surrogacy process is for the gestational carriers and intended parents alike.
 Integrity, expertise, and caring are ARTparenting’s hallmarks.
+Meryl is admitted to the bar in the District of Columbia.
+And an added bonus for DC surrogates is we are located in the area!

 • 21 to 43 years old